-There was almost uniformity in answering question if SOPs are useful (Figure 16).
-Space for improvement was identified in need:
+There was almost uniformity in answering the question if SOPs are useful (Figure 16).
+Space for improvements were identified:

 - For regular practice of activities;

-- For joint focused exercise;
+- For joint focused exercises;

 - Open debriefing and update of documents based on lessons learned;

 - Stress on short, simple and scenario based documents;

 - Multi language documents (e.g. Belgium).